heinrisch/talkclient/README.md

 TalkClient
 =======

-A simple helper for communication between Android Wear and connected devices.
+A simple helper for playing with communication between Android Wear and connected devices.

 Usage
 --------